alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 Intra-model inferences on data representations let us understand abstraction of T.
 ==Data representations are understood through different modes of understanding reveal different aspects of the target through different relationships of features in the abstraction of T.==

+There are various ways how input data X and output data Y are related among each other.
+Through training the model learns conditional probabilities of p(y given x).
+These learned conditional probabilities can be described by a probability distribution. i.e. the trained model acquired a learned probability distribution(Y given X).

+The learned probability distribution estimates the actual probability distribution.
+The actual probability distribution is assumed to describe the real-world relationships between features in the external target as they are represented in the relationships between X and Y data. i.e. the relationships between X and Y data could tell us something about the real-world feature relationships.

+However, due to the opacity of the ML model one cannot look at the detail parameterization of the ML model to understand something about the real-world feature relationships as they are represented by the data.

+The detail parameterization of a ML model directly influences the learned probability distribution.

+However, due to ML model opacity, we do not know how the learned probability distribution estimates the actual probability distribution that could tell us something about the real-world feature relationships as they are represented in the relationships between X and Y data.

+How can we still understand something about the real-world feature relationships as they are represented by the data?

+What if the detail parameterization does not matter to what can be understood of the real-world feature relationships as they are represented by the data?

+i.e. yes, the detail parameterization matters to how the learned probability distribution estimates the actual probability distribution, but only in ways that are irrelevant for understanding something about the real-world feature relationships as they are represented in the relationships between X and Y data.

+i.e. even with ML model opacity, one can still understand different ways how real-world features are related by drawing intra-model inferences based on how input data X and output data Y are related.

 **T&S key approach:**
 “we show how direct analysis of an estimator’s learned transformations (specifically, the hidden layers of a deep learning model) can improve understanding of the target phenomenon and reveal how the model organizes relevant information.”
 (Shech and Tamir, 2022, p.
 1)